mllightitup/useful_things/performance_tips.md

 The arguments is over!
 If that solved your problem, you don't need to read any further.
 Otherwise, read **Optimization mods**

 # Optimization mods
-To begin with, it should be noted that the following will be recommended mods, which together with the optimization can bring both visual bugs and damage the world or crashes!
+To begin with, it should be noted that the following will be recommended mods, which together with the optimization can bring visual bugs and damage the world or crashes!

 **Be sure to back up your world like we asked you before!**